tigerfarm/arduino/Altair101/asm/programs/README.md

 opInrDcr.asm            INR : Increment value in the registers: A,B,C,D,E,H,L.
-                        DCR : Decrement value in the registers: A,B,C,D,E,H,L. opMov.asm               MOV : Move values between the registers: A,B,C,D,E,H,L. opCpi.asm               CPI : Compare immediate decimal with register A.
+                        DCR : Decrement value in the registers: A,B,C,D,E,H,L. opMov.asm               MOV : Move values between the registers: A,B,C,D,E,H,L. opCpi.asm               CPI : Compare immediate decimal, or an EQU value, with register A.
                         JZ
                         JNZ
                         JC
                         JNC

-opCmp.asm               CMP with register A and registers: B,C,D,E.
+opCmp.asm               CMP : Compare register A and registers: B,C,D,E,H,L, and M. Register M, is memory data, H:L.
+                            Register data == A, set Zero bit to 1.
+Carry bit = 0.
+                            Register data != A, set Zero bit to 0.
+                            Register > A, Carry bit = 1.
+                            Register < A, Carry bit = 0.
+                        JZ  Jump to a, if zero bit equals 1, flag is set.
+                        JNZ Jump to a, if Zero bit equals 0, flag is not set.
+                        JC  Jump to a, if Carry bit equals 1, flag is set.
+                        JNC Jump to a, if Carry bit equals 0, flag is not set.
+                        + Program has over 256 bytes, and works fine.

-opOra.asm               ORA, OR with register A and registers: B,C,D,E,H,L and M.
+opOra.asm               ORA, OR with register A and registers: B,C,D,E,H,L, and M.
                         This program requires, LOG_MESSAGES not defined, because it outputs messages, example: "+ Success: ORA".
                         Program length = 255.